-Here at Brockholes our award-winning Visitor Village and conference facilities were specifically designed with an emphasis on sustainability and environmental performance, making it the ideal venue choice for any business looking to go green.
+Our award-winning Visitor Village and conference facilities are specifically designed with an emphasis on sustainability and environmental performance, making Brockholes the ideal venue choice for any business looking to go green.

-Heating is provided by a high efficiency low emission biomass boiler burning locally sourced wood fuel.
-The buildings are extremely well insulated to keep them warm in winter and cool in summer.
+Heating is provided by a high efficiency, low emission biomass boiler burning locally-sourced wood fuel.
+Our buildings are extremely well insulated to keep them warm in winter and cool in summer.
 Natural ventilation also helps to maintain the building temperatures.
-The electric lighting is highly efficient with controls that automatically dim and/or turn off the lights when there is enough daylight available or the spaces are unoccupied.
+All electric lighting is highly efficient, with controls that automatically dim and/or turn off the lights when there is enough daylight available or the spaces are unoccupied.

 Drinking water comes from a 60m borehole after passing through a filtration plant.
-Water consumption is minimised by using low use fittings such as low volume taps and flush toilets.
+Water consumption is minimised by using low-use fittings such as low volume taps and low flush toilets.
 Toilet flushing is provided by rain water harvested from the lake.

-Waste water from the toilets and the kitchen is pumped to a septic tank from where waste water is discharged to a reed bed treatment area.
+Waste water from the toilets and the kitchen is pumped to a septic tank, from where it is discharged to a reed bed treatment area.
 The reed bed was built by volunteers and as well as treating our waste water it provides a great home for wildlife.

-Cardboard, plastic and glass is recycled.
-Some of the food waste that is generated is composted.
+All cardboard, plastic and glass is recycled at Brockholes.
+Some of the food waste that is generated here is composted.